zajichek/zajichek/content/authors/admin/_index.md

 superuser: true
 ---

-Hi, I'm Alex, a data scientist and statistician in Central Wisconsin.
-I have a passion for building and implementing data tools to help individuals and business stakeholders get the most out of their data.
+Hi, I'm Alex, a statistician and data scientist in Central Wisconsin.
+I have a passion for applying statistics to building and implementing data tools and analyses to help individuals and business stakeholders make data-informed decisions, particularly in the context of health system/clinical operations.
 I'm an advocate for practicing data science using open source languages such as R and Python, specifically in the [RStudio](https://www.rstudio.com/products/rstudio/) environment.
 I thoroughly enjoy the entire life cycle of a data project, from defining/scoping the problem, wrangling the data, building a model/analysis, and disseminating the results, and am always up for learning, discussing, and debating statistical methodologies.
 The intention of this website is to serve as a repository for content and projects related to statistics and data science that I find interesting.